The Maya (Illusion) of “Self” Part 1

 Sound absurd?
 Though some may think of that as straining the threads of credulity, outside of the fact that during our waking state, things tend to be more vivid and clear, ask yourself, “is reality really that different from our dream state?”

 In a dream state, we see, yet without employing the use of eyes.
 We hear, yet without employing the use of ears.
-We taste things, but what are we tasting with?
+We taste things, but what are we tasting and what are we tasting them with?
 We engage in dialogue with others, experience tactile sensations, even sensations such as moving or falling.
 In our dreams, we experience all our same emotions and experience virtually every perception we experience in our waking “reality” and yet dismiss it as an “unreal“ fabrication of the subconscious mind.

 What if “reality” is simply a conscious projection, just as quantum physics is implying it is?
 Far fetched?
 For most of us, that’s a leap perhaps because we’ve never taken the time to consider what we really are beneath the surface.
 That may all be slowly changing.